-Note of caution such as "Don't stare into the projection lens." should be written down.
+Note of caution such as "Don't stare into the projection lens." shall be written down.

-Remark: The description in Section 7.1.2 in this guideline may be combined, also a supplementary note of caution may be written down.
+NOTE The rules in 7.1.2 may be combined, also a supplementary note of caution may be written down.

 8.2 Requirements for accident avoidance of intrabeam viewing using optical equipment